 I wasn’t very fond of American theater because I’m not a big fan of realism.
 In the States, text has a completely different kind of role within the theater world.
 You’re bound to the text by contract and the author is super important.
 But I like to interfere a lot in the text, and that’s what every single German director does.

 When I did To The Lighthouse by Virginia Woolf, the narrative in the second part needed to be the house, which is kind of difficult to do on stage.
-I sat in the theater for a while, and then realized that I wanted two walls that were three meters tall, with paint dripping down from the walls.
+Jule and I sat in the theater for a while, and she then realized that she wanted two walls that were three meters tall, with paint dripping down from the walls.
 So the technology is basically the actor standing behind it and pushing, and then the paint dripping down.
 The actress painted 70 square meters in 20 minutes during the show.
 I think we played the show 15 times and we always had a different color.

-And then, with Name Her, obviously the challenge is that it is a seven and a half hour long show that the actress, Anne Tismer, does by herself.
+And then, with Name Her, obviously the challenge is that it is a seven and a half hour show that the actress, Anne Tismer, does by herself.
 So there is a very strong set design component that kind of mixes with that, but it’s born out of the text itself.

 It’s the second part of a trilogy I’m working on.
 The third part will come out next year in January.

-This trilogy is sort of dedicated to putting the focus on female authors or women in theater.
+This trilogy is dedicated to putting the focus on female authors or women in theater.
 Also on who is on stage, because roles particularly for older women don’t really exist in the German or the American theater world.

 Obviously it’s always the question of who has a right to be remembered.
 At some point we had to make the tough selection of which 150 women deserve to be on that list.
 That was of course difficult because we were constantly trying to question our own blind spots.
 In the end we came up with a list that is highly, highly subjective.
 But at the same time, we’re not trying to reinvent the world.
 We just want to say these women deserve to be remembered.